Aeroluna/LunaCoopMod/README.md

 Old P3 had an awkward design where it buffed how many platforms you could build and then made them so expensive that you could never hit the limit anyways.
 New P3 leans into the Precision Strikes harder by buffing them further and adds a more interesting disadvantage of weakening the ability to trade with an army.
 These changes incentivize using the Precision Strikes more aggresively to ensure efficient trades.

-- Increased Strike Fighter hitpoints from 50 to 100.
-- Buffed Precision Strike to also hit air.
-- Added visual trail to Strike Fighter.
-- Adjusted Strike Fighter acceleration.

-Why is this thing so easy to shoot down?
-The initial explosion can also now hit air units, but not the napalm upgrade.

 - Added Ordnance Towers that can be built by SCVs.
   - These are flying defensive structures with long-range attacks.
   - Spawns up to 4 Valkyries that fly around and defend the area.